 The 1755-1850 MHz band can also be paired with the 2155-2180 MHz band to exponentially enhance performance.
 The Middle Class Tax Relief and Job Creation Act of 2012 directed the FCC to auction and license the 2155-2180 MHz band by February 2015.
 These bands could be paired and simultaneously auctioned and licensed.
-Provisions of the Job Act authorize the FCC to direct auction proceeds to federal agencies to recoup costs for relocation, with transition processes subject to NTIA approval.
+Provisions of the Job Act authorize the FCC to direct auction proceeds to federal agencies to recoup costs for their relocation to other spectrum bands and for needed equipment upgrades, with transition processes subject to NTIA approval.

-So it was with disappointment that NTIA's much-delayed March 2012 report ultimately recommended against reallocating the 1755-1850 MHz band for exclusive commercial use.
+So it was with disappointment that NTIA's much-delayed March 2012 report ultimately recommended against reallocating the 1755-1850 MHz band to the private sector for exclusive commercial use.
 It claimed that moving federal agencies onto new frequencies could take an entire decade and cost some \$18 billion, likely exceeding future proceeds from auctioning the 1755-1850 MHz band.
 This led NTIA instead to propose band sharing between certain federal agencies and wireless carriers.
 Similar concerns prompted NTIA's February 19 proposal that the 1695-1710 MHz band be shared.

 One might consider unlicensed commercial use of spectrum as a form of sharing.
 But the sharing of spectrum through fixed wireless technologies such as Wi-Fi is precisely the source of attraction when it comes to unlicensed use.
 The licensed context poses a different set of dynamics, however.
-So these concerns over licensed spectrum sharing of repurposed bands presently designated for government use should not be misconstrued as an argument against unlicensed use of spectrum.
+So these concerns over licensed spectrum sharing of repurposed bands by commercial wireless providers and government agencies should not be misconstrued as an argument against unlicensed use of spectrum.

-For that matter, consistent with the policy imperative that spectrum suited for auctioning should be licensed on an exclusive basis, licensed spectrum sharing may still suffice in limited circumstances.
+For that matter, consistent with the policy imperative that spectrum suited for auctioning should be licensed on an exclusive basis, rather than be shared with government agencies, licensed spectrum sharing may still suffice in limited circumstances.
 For instance, in certain far reaches of the U.S. where there is only a small population but where government facilities are present, sharing of licensed spectrum by government and private sector users may prove a more workable permanent arrangement.

 Also, licensed spectrum sharing may serve as an important transition tool, allowing government agencies to be gradually relocated to ensure continuity of operations.
 The FCC has granted T-Mobile special temporary authority to test 4G LTE mobile broadband services on the 1755-1780 MHz band, operating on a shared basis with government agencies.
 The results of these tests could help strengthen the case for pairing the entire 1755-1850 MHz and 2155-2180 MHz bands for auctioning and licensing, even if on a shared basis.
-In early February, three major wireless carriers also announced an agreement with the Defense Department to explore spectrum sharing in the 1755-1850 MHz band.
+In early February, three major wireless carriers also announced an agreement with the Defense Department to explore spectrum sharing in the 1755-1850 MHz band